 The long-term effects of synthetic cannabinoids on reproduction, cancer development, memory, or addiction potential are not known because one of the reports suggests some of these products may contain heavy metal residues that may be harmful to health.
 Other reports claim synthetic marijuana can be addicting — users who have had even unpleasant experiences crave the additional drug because regular users may experience withdrawal symptoms.

 We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We work as an integrated team providing support through treatment for spice drugs and other aspects of rehabilitation.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.